Getting Students Involved in STEAM

 Family Tech Time at the Melvindale Public Library

 Family Tech Time is way to promote FIRST and STEAM in the community.
 Our team took our robot and spheros to introduce students to technology.
-Outreach events like these are important when establishing ties with the community.
+They were able to interact with the team and ask questions about how our robot was created.
+Outreach events like these are important when establishing ties with the community and promoting younger students to get involved with FIRST.

 Rocking with Robots